Logo Design

 Innovation and Approachability

-Left-aligned or off-centre logos feel more friendly and innovative.
+Left-aligned or off-centre logos feel friendlier and more innovative.
 Startups often align logos to appear fresh, energetic, and approachable.

 Clarity and Directness